tec/caps/Readme.md

 Caps is not a fully fledged capacity planner but enough for my and maybe a few others' needs.
 If you miss a certain feature feel free to open issues or pull requests.

-To see a sample installation try https://caps-tec.rhcloud.com I'm not regularly making sure it's running there but from time to time I push the latest revision to this domain.
+To see a sample installation try [caps on rhcloud](https://caps-tec.rhcloud.com) I'm not regularly making sure it's running there but from time to time I push the latest revision to this domain.

 Installation